 You can also find insider trades at nasdaq.com.
 On the left side menu, you can click on Insider Activity.

-These companies may provide the starting point for your research into recommended companies with recent hefty insider purchases.
-Remember, one statistic alone does not make a winning stock.
-But seeing the “folks in the know” piling their money into their companies’ shares is a great beginning.
+These companies are just a starting point for your research.
+One statistic alone does not make a winning stock.
+But seeing big purchases by the “folks in the know” is a great beginning.